A Guide to SaaS Pricing Strategy: Models, Challenges, and Key Considerations

 Content Marketing Writer

-Pricing strategies require a strong understanding of the intrinsic connection between value and revenue: If your price is too high, you won’t attract customers, and you will lose money.
+Pricing strategies require a strong understanding of the intrinsic connection between value and revenue: If your price is too high, you won’t attract new customers, and you will lose money.
 And if your price is too low, you’re leaving money on the table and hurting your profit margin.

 That’s what Kalor Lewis, VP of Finance at Fivetran, did.
 Fivetran looked at their subscription-based pricing model and realized that it didn’t align with consumption-based pricing models in their market, which focused on pricing around data volume.